cap-js/cds-dbs/hana/README.md

 ## Setup

-In general, all you need to do is to install one of the database packages, as follows:
+All you need to do is to install the database package, as follows:

 ```sh
 npm add @cap-js/hana